Employee stock option plans: the complete startup guide

 Generally, the Plan Rules cover important issues such as:

-• Whether the Option-holder can transfer his or her Options or stocks, and the restriction periods
+• Whether the option-holder can transfer his or her options or stocks, and the restriction periods on the transfers

-• The company’s right to take certain actions in the shoes of the Option-holder, where the Option-
+• The company’s right to take certain actions in the shoes of the option-holder, where the option-holder is not cooperating

-The terms of any Offer that are specific to each employee (such as the number of Options allocated,
+• The terms of any offer that are specific to each employee (such as the number of stock options allocated,

 The Vesting Rules, and the Start Date will be set out in each Offer Letter.